bcrist/sudoku/readme.md

 * XV
 * Odd/Even cells

+Some variants that are _not_ currently supported include:

+* Fog-of-war (or any other variant that involves dynamic discovery of additional constraints while solving)
+* Incompletely specified constraints (e.g. "draw a line such that...", etc.)  These could likely be supported with some work, but it's usually harder to write a more generalized form of these constraints.
+* "Wrogn" constraints (where some or all constraints need to be ignored or "inverted" and the solver must deduce which ones are correct)

 ## How it works
 The core algorithm used to solve puzzles has two parts:
 1. Evaluate all constraints until no new information is discovered